Wage & employment contract

 The piecework wage

-The piecework wage is directly based on the performance performed (e.g. piecework).
+The piecework wage is based directly on the service rendered (e.g. piecework).
 The faster you work, the higher the wage per unit of time.

 As an employee, you will receive a pay slip at the end of the working month.
-On it, you will see the details of your payslip.
+You will see the details of your payslip.

-The salary statement is a form that is intended for you as an employee.
-It provides information about the salary received.
-It includes all wage components, non-wage labour costs and social benefits.
+The salary statement is a form intended for you as an employee.
+He provides information about the salary received.
+It contains all wage components, non-wage costs and social benefits.

 Your employer is obliged to issue a salary statement every year.
 You will usually receive it at the end of January.
-If you have several jobs or have changed jobs in the course of a year, you will receive one salary statement for each job.
+If you have several jobs or have changed jobs in the course of a year, you will receive a salary statement for each position.

 The salary statement is the most important document for the annual tax return.